nikhilnair31/BUILDMODE-Server/README.md

 ## Tasks

 ### To-Do
-- [ ] Check why links won't save right
+- [ ] Add save limits for users
+- [ ] Add thumbnail generation and saving to db
+- [ ] Adjust before request to contain app key and user agent for files api call too
 - [ ] Improve color system
 - [ ] Add logic to do similar content
 - [ ] Add logic to auto reindex vector db